 It was essential to the homeowners that the system could not only heat their home but due to choosing double glazed, floor to ceiling windows with no eaves to block the sun, they needed a system that could keep the home cool during the sunny summer months.
 Having had central gas heating in the past, selecting the more energy efficient heat pump technology that could cool as well as heat, was key.

-When bringing in the advice of Mark Stockler Refrigeration Ltd (MSR) it quickly became clear the limited roof cavity space, the direction of joists and the multi-level nature of the residence were going to present an installation challenge for a full ducted system.
+When bringing in the advice of the installer, it quickly became clear the limited roof cavity space, the direction of joists and the multi-level nature of the residence were going to present an installation challenge for a full ducted system.

 In addition, the tight 288sqm subdivision is cleverly designed to incorporate an outdoor entertainment area that flows seamlessly into the indoor living space.
 The thought of having multiple individual split-system outdoor units clutter the limited outdoor space and interrupt the design was not an option for the owners.

-Fortunately, MSR were able to recommend an OmniCore Multi Room Solution that not only catered to their needs, but also provided unforeseen benefits without any compromise on aesthetics.
+Fortunately, the installer could recommend an OmniCore Multi Room Solution that not only catered to their needs, but also provided unforeseen benefits without any compromise on aesthetics.